jcharlesworthuk/reactive.iframes/README.md

 # Reactive IFrames

-## Responsiveness fix for <iframe> elements
+## Responsiveness fix for &lt;iframe&gt; elements

-This module consists of a pair of javascript files that allow an <iframe> element to communicate its height to the parent document, this allow the parent node to resize the <iframe> element responsively.
-The content of the <iframe> can have a dynamic height that responds to the width set by the main window, and everything just works
+This module consists of a pair of javascript files that allow an &lt;iframe&gt; element to communicate its height to the parent document, this allow the parent node to resize the &lt;iframe&gt; element responsively.
+The content of the &lt;iframe&gt; can have a dynamic height that responds to the width set by the main window, and everything just works

 ## Rebuilding the code